Background pattern

 • If you have any questions, consult your doctor or pharmacist.

-1. What is Altina and how is it used
+1. What is Altina and what is it used for

-Altina contains the active ingredient rasagilina and is indicated for the treatment of Parkinson's disease in adults.
-It may be used with or without levodopa (another medication used to treat Parkinson's disease).
+Altina contains the active ingredient rasagiline and is indicated for the treatment of Parkinson's disease in adults.
+It can be used with or without levodopa (another medication used to treat Parkinson's disease).

-With Parkinson's disease, there is a loss of cells that produce dopamine in the brain.
-Dopamine is a brain chemical involved in the control of movement.
-Rasagilina helps to increase and maintain dopamine levels in the brain.
+In Parkinson's disease, there is a loss of cells that produce dopamine in the brain.
+Dopamine is a brain chemical involved in movement control.
+Rasagiline helps increase and maintain dopamine levels in the brain.

-2. What you need to know before starting to take Altina
+2. What you need to know before taking Altina

 Do not take Altina